Credit Risk Management

 - maintaining a governance structure around credit limit approvals.

-- Counterparty Exposure – Monitored exposure to their affiliated counterparties, considering their:
+- Counterparty Exposure – Monitored exposure to affiliated counterparties, considering their:

 - liquidity and net worth;